Suffolk Coast Path

 The marshes between Walberswick and Dunwich are regularly breached by storm surges with some incursions resulting in the loss of the footbridge or board-walks along the marsh river.
 The alternative is to either use the beach route providing the tide is right or to use the Sandlings Path around the perimeter of the marsh and through Dunwich forest.

 During March 2013 a large section of Kessingland Beach was washed away close to the Benacre Sluice, south of village ( reported in the see Eastern Daily Press.)
-The path is still passable here but the coastal section from Benacre down to Southwold is ever changing.
+The path is still passable but the coastal section from Benacre through to Southwold is ever changing.
 Only walk this around low tide and always consult tide tables before setting out on any beach section.

 The beach section in front of Bawdsey Manor is currently impassable and the route from East Lane to Bawdsey Quay is now diverted along the road.